Ware Shoals, South Carolina: History

 The Ware Shoals Inn was listed on the National Register of Historic Places in 2007.

 Education

 Ware Shoals is contained within Greenwood School District 51, also known as the Ware Shoals School District.
+Areas in all three counties are within this school district.

-It is home to Ware Shoals Primary School, Ware Shoals Elementary Middle School, and Ware Shoals High School.
+The district is home to Ware Shoals Primary School, Ware Shoals Elementary Middle School, and Ware Shoals High School.
 The high school is especially unique in that its library serves both the school and the public as a branch of the Greenwood County Library System.